Richard Harris: Memorials and legacy

 Another life-size statue of Harris, as King Arthur from his film Camelot, has been erected in Bedford Row, in the centre of his home town of Limerick.
 The sculptor of this statue was the Irish sculptor Jim Connolly, a graduate of the Limerick School of Art and Design.

 At the 2009 BAFTAs, Mickey Rourke dedicated his Best Actor award to Harris, calling him a "good friend and great actor".

 In 2013 Rob Gill and Zeb Moore founded the annual Richard Harris International Film Festival.
 The Richard Harris Film Festival is one of Ireland's fastest-growing film festivals, growing from just ten films in 2013 to over 115 films in 2017.
 Each year, one of Harris's sons attends the festival in Limerick.

-In 2015 the Limerick Writers' Centre unveiled a commemorative plaque outside Charlie St George's pub on Parnell Street.
+In 2015, the Limerick Writers' Centre unveiled a commemorative plaque outside Charlie St George's pub on Parnell Street.
 The pub was a favourite drinking place of Harris on his visits to Limerick.
 The plaque, celebrating Harris's literary output as part of a Literary Walking Tour of Limerick, was unveiled by his son Jared Harris.

-In 1996 Harris was honoured with a commemorative Irish postage stamp for the "Centenary of Irish Cinema", a four-stamp set featuring twelve Irish actors in four Irish films.
+In 1996, Harris was honoured with a commemorative Irish postage stamp for the "Centenary of Irish Cinema", a four-stamp set featuring twelve Irish actors in four Irish films.
 He was again honoured in 'Irish Abroad' stamps in 2020.

-Ridley Scott, who directed Harris in Gladiator, would later cast Paul Mescal as Lucius Verus in Gladiator II in part because Mescal clocked a resemblance with Harris, who portrayed his character's grandfather in the original film.
+Ridley Scott, who had directed Harris in Gladiator, cast Paul Mescal as Lucius Verus in Gladiator II in part because Mescal resembled Harris, who portrayed his character's grandfather in the original film.